L – Arginine

 Why is arginine bad?

 In clinical trials, arginine has been used safely with minor side effects for up to three months.
 Possible side effects include abdominal pain and bloating, diarrhea, and gout.
 It may also cause a worsening of breathing in people with asthma.
-Arginine may interact with certain medications that lower blood pressure.
+Arginine may interact with certain medications that lower cardiovascular health.

 Does L Arginine increase testosterone?